ccoulombe/cq-intro-python/solutions/00-introduction.md

 ## Python
 - a high-level scripting language.

 - designed to be highly readable.
-It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.
+It uses English keywords frequently whereas other languages use punctuation, and it has fewer syntactical constructions than other languages.

 - interpreted: Python is processed at runtime by the interpreter.
 You do not need to compile your program before executing it.
 Grouping of statements is done by indentation instead of beginning and ending brackets (as in C or C++).